It’s “What have you been watching?”, your chance to recommend to fellow TMINE readers anything you’ve been watching this week

 But it’s back to the main plot for Koriand’r, as our alien princess’ mission is revealed as she gets her memories back.
-Obviously the highpoint for me was surrogate Wonder Woman Donna Troy getting to kick ass and whirl her lasso – fingers crossed she gets to become a series regular next year – but this one really pushed the plot along as well, with the final arrival of Trigon, not looking quite like you’d expect.
+Obviously the highpoint for me was surrogate Wonder Woman Donna Troy getting to kick ass and whirl her lasso – fingers crossed she gets to become a series regular next year – but this one really pushed the plot along as well, with the final arrival of (spoiler alert) Trigon, not looking quite like you’d expect.

 At this point, I should mention that I’ve forgotten for several episodes now to point out that Continuum‘s Rachel Nichols has been hanging around – no surprise once you recognise her to learn that’s she more important than she first appeared.
 I’ve also neglected all season to point out that the theme tune is by the marvellous Clint Mansell.
 Yet more reasons for you to watch, including the fact Batman’s showing up next week for the season finale…